 - Explain some of the salient features of scattering and guidance of lights in metamaterials and metasurfaces

 Short Course Audience:

 Graduate students and senior undergraduates with EE, Physics, and Applied Physics interests; Engineers, researchers and technical managers from industry, government labs, and universities; Introductory knowledge of electromagnetics and optics is required.

 Nader Engheta is the H. Nedwill Ramsey Professor at the University of Pennsylvania in Philadelphia.
 He received his PhD degree from Caltech.
 His current research activities span a broad range of areas including nanophotonics, metamaterials, nano-scale optics, graphene optics, imaging and sensing inspired by eyes of animal species, optical nanoengineering, microwave and optical antennas, and engineering and physics of fields and waves.
 His most recent awards include induction to the Canadian Academy of Engineering as International Fellow, US National Academy of Inventors, Ellis Island Medal of Honor, Pioneer Award in Nanotechnology from IEEE, William Streifer Scientific Achievement Award, 2017 Beacon of Photonics Industry Award, 2015 SPIE Gold Medal, Vannevar Bush Faculty Fellow Award from DoD, 2015 IEEE Antennas and Propagation Distinguished Achievement Award, 2014 Balthasar van der Pol Gold Medal from URSI, and 2012 IEEE Electromagnetics Award.
-He is a Fellow of IEEE, OSA, APS, MRS, SPIE, and American Association for the Advancement of Science (AAAS).
+He is a Fellow of IEEE, OSA, APS, MRS, SPIE, URSI, and American Association for the Advancement of Science (AAAS).
 He has received honorary doctoral degrees from Aalto University, Finland (2016), and from University of Stuttgart, Germany (2016).